ayushichoudhary-19/WebSummarizer/README.md

 # Web Summarizer Chrome Extension

-A Chrome extension that allows you to summarize the content of web pages using the Cohere.ai API.
+A Chrome extension that allows you to summarize the content of web pages using the **Cohere.ai API**.

 ## Overview